Meet Vault12 at the Mansion House Summit in London, September 13, 2024.

 Going back to generating your initial source of randomness: Once you generate the needed entropy, the remaining process of getting the seed phrase is simply math and cryptography.
 In practice, this means that when generating a seed phrase, the initial source of entropy is both the most important step, and also the step in which you have the most control over the result.

 There are many ways to generate entropy: flipping a coin, rolling dice, dealing a deck of cards, recording ambient sound, and many more.
 The goal here is to get as close to true randomness as possible.
-If you are using a process that is not sufficiently random, an attacker can recreate your seed phrase.
+If you are using a process that is not sufficiently random, an attacker could possibly recreate your seed phrase.

 In the following sections of this article, we will cover different approaches for how to generate entropy, and thus generate your seed phrase.